amit0rana/betterOptionsTrading/betterKiteCopyOrders.md

 ![1.
 OpenBothAccounts](https://dl.dropbox.com/s/smt2ipq4k8otbke/1.%20OpenBothAccounts.png?dl=0)

 * Goto order screen and click on 'executed orders'.
+Make sure you click on 'executed order' on both the winows.
+You should be seeing 'Send Order' button on top before proceeding.
 In order to copy orders its assumed that you have already executed orders in one account.
 ![2.
 ClickOnExecuteOrder](https://dl.dropbox.com/s/o239lgh97wz4bgr/2.%20ClickOnExecuteOrder.png?dl=0)

 * Click on order info, as shown in the image.